mechano/TwoTrees-SK1-Armbian-Klipper-Firmware/README.md

 <img width="721" height="1278" alt="image" src="https://github.com/user-attachments/assets/f35b6304-99bf-4041-a7f9-aae076a0a004" />

-Flash MCU and THR following the tutorial of "tomsbasement" on Github It's necessary to solder an header (Dupont or better JST X2.54) and build a cable using an old USB cable adapter, where cut the micro USB part.
+Flash MCU and THR following the tutorial of "tomsbasement" on Github.

 [https://github.com/tomsbasement/twotrees-sk1?tab=readme-ov-file#upgrade-the-th-board](https://github.com/tomsbasement/twotrees-sk1?tab=readme-ov-file#upgrade-the-th-board)

+It's necessary to solder an header (Dupont or better JST X2.54) and build a cable using an old USB cable adapter, where cut the micro USB part.

 Using command `make menuconfig` you have to set this parameters for THR with chip RP2040 and MCU with ST32F401 (Follow the tutorial).